 The City of Bronson issued loans in the community for the purpose of real estate improvements.
 These loans are non-interest bearing and collectible in varying monthly installments.

-Loans receivable at June 30, 2020: \$ 68,623

-Loans receivable are reported net of an allowance for uncollectible accounts of \$-0-.
+As of June 30, 2021, loans receivable of \$51,601 are reported net of an allowance of uncollectible accounts of \$0 in the Community Development fund of the City.